 In 1993 Cheryl returned to Nova Scotia to build a home on the ocean and focus on songwriting and performing.
 She released two independent recordings; Green On Blue in 2000, produced by David Burton and CBC's Glenn Meisner, then South Shore Moon in 2006, produced by Cheryl and Terry Pulliam.
 Both records received international airplay and her songs were also released on numerous compilations.
 She collaborated with choreographer, Pat Richards and co-wrote the music for a six part radio drama by Ed Thomason which aired on Richardson's Roundup on CBC.
 During this time she performed extensively at songwriter circles, theaters and festivals, appearing with Susan Aglukark, Valdy, Jackie Washington, Mose Scarlett, Bruce Guthro, Laura Smith, Sarah Harmer, Rose Cousins, Ian Thomas, Brooke Miller and many others.

 While performing in Mazatlan, Mexico in 2009 Cheryl fell in love with the warmth and beauty of the seaside city.
 She extended her stay and continued performing at popular venues, instantly gaining the admiration and support of enthusiastic music lovers.
-She formed a duo with keyboardist, Rob Lamonica and they played over 200 shows a year, released a live album and won the Mazzie Award for best musicans in 2011.
-Cheryl returned to playing solo at numerous venues in Mazatlan until 2014 when she decided to get back into producing and founded the hugely successful Mazatlan Comedy Club at Hotel Playa Mazatlan.
+While deviding her time between Nova Scotia and Mexico she formed a duo with keyboardist, Rob Lamonica and they played together for four seasons, released a live album and won the Mazzie Award for best musicans in 2011.
+Cheryl returned to playing solo at numerous venues until 2014 when she decided to get back into producing and founded the hugely successful Mazatlan Comedy Club at Hotel Playa Mazatlan.
 The following year she also began a house concert series at her home in Mazatlan where she creates a beautiful, intimate setting for her guests to enjoy live music.